Alex-Nguyen-VN/mapycusmaximus/README.md

 ## Acknowledgements

 We acknowledge the developers of **sf**, **ggplot2**, and the R spatial community for providing the computational and theoretical foundation enabling this work.
-Conceptual inspiration draws from research on focus–context visualization and the *burning-sage* transformation for reversin
+Conceptual inspiration draws from research on focus–context visualization and the *burning-sage* transformation for enhance exploratory clustering and classification problems through reversing the curse of dimensionality.